 Site Structure and Navigation

-As a hotel SEO agency, we can tell you that it’s important to users and search engines alike for a website to have an organized structure and be easily navigable.
+As a hotel SEO agency, we can tell you that it’s important to travelers and search engines alike for a website to have an organized structure and be easily navigable.
 This means that content should be grouped together in logical categories, and this content should be inter-linked in easily understandable and convenient ways.
-When it comes to search engine optimization for the hotel industry, this should be a fairly simple process.
+When it comes to a search engine optimization keyword strategy for the hotel industry, this should be a fairly simple process.
 Depending on your site’s focus and revenue model, it probably makes sense to focus on top-level categories like hotel chains, hotel locations, hotel types (e.g. luxury vs. budget), etc. and then to break down each category into more granular subcategories.

-When conducting search engine optimization for hotels, keep in mind that both search engines and users glean information about a site’s structure based on URLs.
+When conducting SEO for hotels, keep in mind that both search engines and users glean information about a site’s structure based on URLs.
 Utilizing a logical top-down subfolder hierarchy is considered best practice.
 For instance, http://www.hotelsite.com/locations/texas/austin/best-western-123-elm.html is a much more easily understandable URL than http://www.hotelsite.com/content/7423/new/?=7423.
 Suboptimal URL structures can lead to ranking deficiencies and less prevalence of special presentation in search engine results pages (SERPs), like ‘sitelinks’ (example pictured below).

 Navigational elements should follow a logical pattern similar to that of URL structures.
 Avoid utilizing extraneous layers of navigation — after 3 or 4 steps from the homepage, the structure becomes cumbersome to follow and internal PageRank transfer is diminished dramatically.